 One of these experiments at the Argonne Wakefield Accelerator (AWA) facility successfully demonstrated an electric field approaching 400~MV/m on the photocathode surface in an $X$-band photogun with (1+1/2)-cell resonant cavities~\cite{tan-2022}.
 These cavities are powered by approximately 9~ns long RF pulses extracted from an eight-electron-bunch train with a total charge of about 400~nC using an $X$-band power extractor~\cite{peng_ipac2019}.
 Figure~\ref{fig:Efield_combined}(a) shows the photogun cavities, comprising a full cell and a half cell, and an input waveguide port.
 A coaxial coupler was designed to maintain good field symmetry at the photocathode.
 A directional coupler (not shown) was attached to the waveguide port to measure the input and reflected RF signals.
-The cavities operate in the TM$_{010, \pi}$ mode with a center frequency of 11.7~GHz, with the electric field distribution shown in Fig.~\ref{fig:Efield_combined}(b).
-The input RF signal exhibits a time profile of approximately 3~ns rise, 3~ns flattop and 3~ns fall, as shown in Fig.~\ref{fig:Efield_combined}(c).
-This time profile is determined by the design of the power extractor and the drive bunch train length.
+The cavities operate in the TM$_{010, \pi}$ mode with a center frequency of 11.7~GHz, and the electric field distribution is shown in Fig.~\ref{fig:Efield_combined}(b).
+The input RF signal exhibits a time profile of approximately 3~ns rise, 3~ns flat top and 3~ns fall, as shown in Fig.~\ref{fig:Efield_combined}(c).
+This time profile is determined by the design of the power extractor and by the spacing and total length of the drive bunch train.
 The electric field at the center of the photocathode for an input pulse with a peak power of 200~MW is also shown in Fig.~\ref{fig:Efield_combined}(c).